Lesterpaintstheworld/terminal-velocity/style_guide.md

   - Include sample descriptions that illustrate the desired tone and atmosphere, such as: "The auditorium buzzed with anticipation, a sea of eager faces illuminated by the glow of screens, each person waiting for the dawn of a new era."
   - Add examples of how to effectively use active voice in descriptions, e.g., "The AI calculated the results" instead of "The results were calculated by the AI."
   - Provide a sample of a character's internal monologue to illustrate emotional depth and perspective.
+  - Add examples of how to effectively use active voice in descriptions, e.g., "The AI calculated the results" instead of "The results were calculated by the AI."
+  - Provide a sample of a character's internal monologue to illustrate emotional depth and perspective.
   - Include sample descriptions that illustrate the desired tone and atmosphere, such as: "The auditorium buzzed with anticipation, a sea of eager faces illuminated by the glow of screens, each person waiting for the dawn of a new era."
   - Add examples of how to effectively use active voice in descriptions, e.g., "The AI calculated the results" instead of "The results were calculated by the AI."
   - Provide a sample of a character's internal monologue to illustrate emotional depth and perspective.